arichardson/qemu/README.md

 ## Limitations

-The code contains CHERI implementations for mips and morello platforms that have not been tested.
+The code contains a CHERI implementation for the mips platform that has not been tested.

 QEMU's userspace emulation does not support CHERI yet.